 Table of Contents

-Accessing the Performance Budgets page
+How to Find the Performance Budgets Page

 The Performance Budgets page is located on the left side navigation menu under both Real User and Synthetic Monitoring.

 This page allows you to utilize all filter options and metrics to track them in a dashboard in the Blue Triangle portal.
 The Performance Budget is entirely customizable to fit the specific metrics that you want to be able to track.
 You can view the data either across the entire site or page by page for the specified lookback period.